 The Bank enters into foreign exchange contracts, including non-deliverable forward (NDF) contracts, currency options/swaps, exchange traded currency options, non-deliverable options, interest rate/ currency futures and forward rate agreements on its own account and OTC for customers.
 Forward exchange contracts are commitments to buy or sell foreign currency at a future date at the contracted rate.
 A non-deliverable forward contract is a currency derivatives contract to exchange cash flows between the contracted forward exchange rate and prevailing spot rates.
-Currency swaps are commitments to exchange cash flows by way of interest/principal in two currencies, based on ruling spot rates.
-Interest rate swaps are commitments to exchange fixed and floating interest rate cash flows.
+Currency swaps are commitments to exchange fixed and floating interest rate cash flows.
 Interest rate futures are standardised, exchange-traded contracts that represent a pledge to undertake a certain interest rate transaction at a specified price, on a specified future date.
 Forward rate agreements are agreements to pay or receive a certain sum based on a differential interest rate on a notional amount for an agreed period.
 A foreign currency option is an agreement between two parties in which one grants to the other the right to buy or sell a specified amount of currency at a specific price within a specified time period or at a specified future time.
-An Exchange Traded Currency Option contract is a standardised foreign exchange derivative contract, which gives the buyer the right, but not the obligation, to exchange money denominated in one currency into another currency at a pre-agreed exchange rate on a specified date on the date of expiry.
+An Exchange Traded Currency Option contract is a standardised foreign exchange money denominated in one currency into another currency at a pre-agreed exchange rate on a specified date on the date of expiry.
 A non-deliverable option contract is a currency derivatives contract that offers the right, but not the obligation to either purchase or sell a currency against another currency and the contract is settled at the difference between the contracted exchange rate and prevailing spot rate on the expiry date.
 Currency Futures contract is a standardised, exchange-traded contract, to buy or sell a certain underlying currency at a certain date in the future, at a specified price.
 The amount of contingent liability represents the notional principal of respective forward exchange and derivative contracts.

-Guarantees given on behalf of constituents
+d) Guarantees given on behalf of constituents